-There will be a mid-term test and a final exam in the course, representing 25 and 40 percent of your final grade for this course, respectively.
+There will be a mid-term test and a final exam in the course, representing 25 and 35 percent of your final grade for this course, respectively.
 Both can include multiple-choice, fill-in-the-blank, short answer, cases, and/or short essay questions.
 Questions can pertain to any of the material covered during the course with respect to the relevant topic areas, including those topics contained in the text, video presentations, and class discussions/activities.
 The mid-term and final exams are closed-book.
 Although the final exam is not cumulative (i.e., will not have questions directly based on pre-midterm materials), knowledge in marketing theory is cumulative; therefore students are expected to have a detailed understanding the importance and relevance of terms/concepts, etc. covered in the first half of the course.

-Dates of Mid-Term Test, and Final Exam Mid-Term Wednesday, October 21 st 2009 - in class (100 minutes) Final Exam Date/Time/Place:/(3 hours) To take place sometime during final exam period (December 11-22, 2009)
+Dates of Mid-Term Test, and Final Exam Mid-Term Thursday, October 13 th - location SH 316 & 317 (5:00pm - 7:00pm) Final Exam Date/Time/Place:/(3 hours) Final exam period is December 10-21, 2011, date will be confirmed Week 8.

-Group Project: Creating a Marketing Plan (groups of 3-5 members)
+Group Project: Creating a Marketing Plan (groups 5 members)

-The objective of the term project (worth 25% of your total grade for this course) is to provide you with experience in applying the concepts and methods of marketing to a real-world marketing opportunity, in the form of a marketing plan.
+The objective of the term project (worth 35% of your total grade for this course) is to provide you with experience in applying the concepts and methods of marketing to a real-world marketing opportunity, in the form of a marketing plan.
 According to the text, a marketing plan "...is a written statement of a marketing strategy and the time-related details for carrying out the strategy" (Perreault et al., 2007, p.
 38).
-The project is to be done in teams (3-4 members).
-Following a thorough analysis of the marketing situation, each team will create a marketing plan for a 'new' product or service, in an existing product/service category.
-For your product or service, you may choose one of the following options:
+The project is to be done in teams (5 members).
+Following a thorough analysis of the marketing situation, each team will create a marketing plan for one of the following options: